 Related: Apps That Loan You Money Now

-If you’re looking to send money to another country and also have the option to pay in foreign currencies, this payment app might be the right choice for you.
+With Circle, if you’re looking to send money to another country and also have the option to pay in foreign currencies, this payment app might be the right choice for you.
 You can use this app on an iOS or Android device without any trouble.

 - How to send money: Via the app